 - Why blocks can be real but can also be used as creative avoidance

 - How to tell the difference between a real block and procrastination

 - The use of visualization, meditation and walking for creativity

 - Sharing my own personal block!

-- Site mentioned by Tom Authonomy – Harper Collins
+- The site mentioned by Tom: Authonomy – Harper Collins

 - Why you need a big idea behind a fiction novel as well as a personal reason to write it

 - How you can unleash the book inside

 - Ways you can experience lightbulb moments on demand from the collective consciousness

 - What mind mapping is and how it can help you with your book.
 Tom uses iMindMap and MindManager